OpenEvalProject/evals/manuscripts/elife-101186/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01xtthb56 Section for Biochemistry and Molecular Biology, Department of Biosciences, University of Oslo Oslo Norway
+1. Section for Biochemistry and Molecular Biology, Department of Biosciences, University of Oslo Oslo Norway ([ROR:01xtthb56](https://ror.org/01xtthb56))
-2. https://ror.org/02s6k3f65 Division of Molecular Neuroscience, Department of Biomedicine, University of Basel Basel Switzerland
+2. Division of Molecular Neuroscience, Department of Biomedicine, University of Basel Basel Switzerland ([ROR:02s6k3f65](https://ror.org/02s6k3f65))
-3. https://ror.org/02s6k3f65 University Psychiatric Clinics, University of Basel Basel Switzerland
+3. University Psychiatric Clinics, University of Basel Basel Switzerland ([ROR:02s6k3f65](https://ror.org/02s6k3f65))

 † Corresponding author

 ## Abstract

 In nature, many animals respond to cold by entering hibernation, while in clinical settings, controlled cooling is used in transplantation and emergency medicine.
 However, the molecular mechanisms that enable cells to survive severe cold are still not fully understood.
 One key aspect of cold adaptation is the global downregulation of protein synthesis.
-Studying it in the nematode Caenorhabditis elegans , we find that the translation of most mRNAs continues in the cold, albeit at a slower rate, and propose that cold-specific gene expression is regulated primarily at the transcription level.
+Studying it in the nematode Caenorhabditis elegans, we find that the translation of most mRNAs continues in the cold, albeit at a slower rate, and propose that cold-specific gene expression is regulated primarily at the transcription level.
 Supporting this idea, we found that the transcription of certain cold-induced genes is linked to the activation of unfolded protein response (UPR) through the conserved IRE-1/XBP-1 signaling pathway.
 Our findings suggest that this pathway is triggered by cold-induced perturbations in proteins and lipids within the endoplasmic reticulum, and that its activation is beneficial for cold survival.

 ## Introduction